lucaslencinas-zz/holition-imgur-api/details.md

 - 2 different calls for getting the profile.
 Just because in the UI I wanted to make an extra API call to render the Profile page with more info.
 Nothing else.
 - With a little change I could have access to other user public images.
 Now with the current code I cannot access that.
 I have to change the logic to bypass the `sameUsernameMiddleware` and querying only public content.
 - Use [config files](https://www.npmjs.com/package/config) for better parametrization and avoid duplicating global and constant.
 - Just basic testing.
 Unit and e2e but only happy paths.
+Just for `usersService.js` and for the `app.js` files.
 - If relational database was needed I woul use PostgresQL and [Knex](https://knexjs.org/) as a query builder.
 - When doing commits I didn't test right away due to time constraint.
 I tested at the end.
 It wouldn't be like this.
 Each feature has it tests in the correct branch to be seen before merging it to master.
 - I developed this using a Mac OSX.
 It would be nice to use docker images for the database and the node server just for being agnostic of the operating system.
+- Improves in the tests setup should be done.
+Need to manually start the mongo deamon.
+Uses the same database as in "production".